NTRs provide access to potential benefits of commercial real estate

 Non-traded REITs may be an attractive investment if any of the following apply to your situation:

-- You seek to take advantage of a professional team that manages daily operations of the properties
+- You seek to take advantage of a professional team from we buy houses Sacramento services work so well they manages daily operations of the properties

 - You seek to diversify your investments outside of traditional stocks and bonds